hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 ## Least cost path between pixels (and another way of reprojection) {#leastcost}
 ### Ecohydraulic background
 Least cost paths are important to plan efficient routes for navigation (e.g., in a car) and they can also be helpful in ecohydraulics.
-Let's take for a moment the position of a fish that after a flood with decreasing discharge wants to swim as fast as possible from the floodplain back into the main channel where there is enough water.
-In the figure below, point 1 shows the starting point on the floodplain and point 2 the destination in the main channel.
-The reddish background represents the previously produced slope raster (slope-percent.tif) and the water depth at normal runoff is colored in blue.
+Let's take for a moment the position of a fish that after a flood peak (i.e., when the discharge decreases) wants to swim as fast as possible from the floodplain back into the main channel where there is enough water.
+In the figure below, point **1** shows the fish's starting point on the floodplain and point **2** its destination in the main channel.
+The reddish background represents the previously produced slope raster (`slope-percent.tif`) and the water depth at normal runoff is colored in blue.

 {% include image.html file="qgis-slope-pts.png" alt="slope-pts" caption="Points 1 and 2 indicate start and end points, respectively of a fish traveling in a river." %}

-Naturally the path of least cost in this case corresponds to the path of the steepest monotonously downward facing slope and it can be assumed that a fish is able to find it.
+Naturally, the path of least cost in this case corresponds to the path of the steepest monotonously downward facing slope and it can be assumed that a fish is able to find it.

-{% include note.html content="In many rivers fish face the daily challenge of escaping from the deadly trap of lateral depressions.
-The reason for this is that many hydroelectric power plants cause abrupt fluctuations in discharge due to fluctuations in energy demand and production (so-called hydro-peaking).
-As a result, there is a so-called stranding risk for fish in many regulated rivers.
+{% include note.html content="In many rivers, fish face the daily challenge of escaping from the deadly trap of lateral depressions.
+The reason for this is that many hydroelectric power plants cause abrupt fluctuations in discharge due to fluctuations in energy demand and production (so-called *hydro-peaking*).
+As a result, there is a stranding risk for fish in many regulated rivers.
 The following figure illustrates stranding risk zones as a function of discharge (in cubic feet per second) at the lower Yuba River (California, USA)." %}

 {% include image.html file="ra-stranding.png" alt="stranding" caption="Stranding risk zones as a function of discharge (in cubic feet per second) at the lower Yuba River (California, USA)." %}
 *Image source: [The River Architect Wiki / Kenneth Larrieu](https://riverarchitect.github.io/RA_wiki/StrandingRisk)*

 ### Functions and libraries involved {#lc-fun}
 The `skimage` (`scikit-image`) library (see [*Other packages* on the *Open source libraries* page](geo-pckg.html#others)) provides with [`skimage.graph.route_through_array`](https://scikit-image.org/docs/0.13.x/api/skimage.graph.html) a smart method to calculate a least cost path by summing up pixel-wise connections from point 1 to point 2.

-Here ist how it works: Assume a *numpy* array (e.g., with random slope values) that looks like this:
+Here is how it works.
+As a starting point, assume a *numpy* array (e.g., with random slope values) that looks like this:

 ```python